Asbestos Requirements for Demolition and Renovation Projects

 The Occupational Safety and Health Administration, or OSHA, has specific work practice standards for friable and nonfriable Category I and Category II asbestos-containing materials.
 While the removal of nonfriable materials may not be regulated by the department, the material can still pose a safety risk if handled improperly.
 For any project involving asbestos, whether regulated by the department or not, the use of trained asbestos professionals that are familiar with OSHA standards should be considered for any work involving asbestos.

 There are two types of notifications required by the department in regard to demolition and renovation projects, asbestos abatement project notification and demolition project notification.
 Asbestos abatement project notifications must be submitted to the department at least 10 working days prior to the start of a regulated asbestos abatement project.
 A copy of the asbestos inspection report and laboratory analytical results must accompany the notification.
 The notification period allows the department time to inspect the project and ensure it is being performed in compliance with all of the applicable requirements.
+A $200 review fee is required for each notification of an asbestos abatement project.

 Alternate notification provisions may apply in emergency situations.
 In this event contact the